helium/HIP/0037-omni-protocol-poc.md

 - Will work for Wi-Fi and 5G/LTE

-- Can collect intelligence on network coverage gaps, which can later be used to adjust incentives for placing 5G and Wi-Fi hotspots in most sought after places
+- Can collect intelligence on network coverage gaps, which can later be used to adjust incentives for placing 5G and Wi-Fi Hotspots in most sought after places

 - Passive mode can enable MVNOs to run experiments and estimate the potential savings from offloading data into Helium, prior to actually enabling offload, hence decreasing barrier to entry